hackerb9/vt340test/emulators/decterm.md

 	    CSI ?
 63 ; 1 ; 2 ; 4 ; 5 ; 6 ; 7 ; 8 ; 10 ; 15 ; 43 c

-  This is almost exactly the same as the [VT382](../docs/kindred/EK-VT382-RM-001_Kanji_Display_Terminal_Programmer_Reference_Manual.pdf) DA report, with the addition of extension number "43" (ruled lines), which the VT382-J does support despite not advertising it.
+  This is almost exactly the same as the [VT382][vt382] DA report, with the addition of extension number "43" (ruled lines), which the VT382-J _does_ support despite not advertising it.

 * On paper, a DECterm compares moderately well with an actual VT340, which reports the following Device Attributes: